Systems Theory & Audio Feedback

 Conclusion

 When I worked as a problem gambling counsellor, I found amplifying feedback cycles useful for understanding and assisting my clients.
 The cycles help understand what drives and resolves problems.
-Then I realised that other amplifying cycles were driving global heating – and that systems theory applies to any system.
+Then I realised that other amplifying cycles were driving global heating, and that systems theory provides insight into how any system works.

 Amplifying feedback cycles do not exist in isolation.
-Recognising how other influences can increase or decrease the impact of these cycles enhances the credibility of systems theory and our ability to understand the impact of amplifying feedback in our lives and on our planet.
+Recognising how the influences discussed above can increase or decrease the impact of these cycles enhances the credibility of systems theory and our understanding of how amplifying feedback affects our lives and our planet.

 The introduction to my counselling pages includes: